monikastrah/431-2020/classes/class04/README.md

 - TA office hours are available every day of the week (see the Announcements folder in [Canvas](https://canvas.case.edu) for schedule and zoom information) and that [Piazza](https://piazza.com/case/fall2020/pqhs431) is always open.
 We want to help you!
 - When asking a question of a TA or on Piazza, be sure to provide enough information so we can help you.
     - For an R question, this will usually mean including your entire R Markdown file (not just a part of it), and a screenshot of the error you're getting, for example.
-- As of `2020-09-03 at 10:30 AM`, 2 people (**Akif Gormez** and **Sarah Simmons**) are not yet signed up for Piazza and connected to the course.
-Please fix this today, and if you have any questions, please let me know.
+- As of 11:30 AM on 2020-09-03, just one student is still unconnected to the Piazza forum for the course.
+If you have any questions, please let me know.

 ## One Last Thing